Llandow air disaster: Course of events

-Fatalities

-The death toll of 80 exceeded the previous aviation fatality record, which was the 73 lives lost on the US Navy dirigible Akron in 1933.
-This in turn would be surpassed on 20 December 1952, when 87 people died when a US Air Force Douglas C-124 Globemaster II crashed near Moses Lake, Washington.
-As far as civilian aviation-related deaths, the Avro disaster resulted in the highest loss of lives until 128 died in the 1956 Grand Canyon mid-air collision.
-The Tudor's single death toll for a civilian aircraft was the highest on record until 1958, when a KLM Super Constellation went down off Ireland, claiming 99 lives.

 Investigation

 After a court of enquiry chaired by William McNair KC the Ministry of Civil Aviation announced that the probable cause of the accident was the loading of the aircraft, which had moved the centre of gravity considerably aft of where it should have been, thus reducing the effectiveness of the elevators.

 Memorial

 Amongst those who died were three members of Abercarn Rugby Football Club.
 Llanharan RFC lost six members of their playing team.
 Both clubs remember the victims with symbolism on their club badges.

 On 25 March in the final game of the 1950 Championship against France at the Cardiff Arms Park, the crowd stood in silence while five buglers sounded a Last Post tribute to the memory of the supporters who had died in the plane crash.